pgjdbc/pgjdbc/docs/documentation/head/connect.md

 * **currentSchema** = String

-	Specify the schema to be set in the search-path.
+	Specify the schema (or several schema separated by commas) to be set in the search-path.
 	This schema will be used to resolve unqualified object names used in statements over this connection.

 * **targetServerType** = String